 14 miles from Ao Chalong

-It also affords access to two small beaches with excellent snorkelling and diving, although sometimes there are strong currents.
-From the floating jetty in Ter Bay a pleasant, easy 20-minute walk takes you through coconut plantations to the north and west beaches.
-Ahsore is the Ban Raya Resort.
+This anchorage also affords access to two small beaches with excellent snorkelling and diving, although sometimes there are strong currents.
+Ashore, half a kilometre south of the floating jetty at Ter Bay, is the Ban Raya Resort.
+From the floating jetty a pleasant, easy 20-minute walk takes you through coconut plantations to the north and west beaches.
+Ter Bay is becoming famous for its wreck diving options.

 21 miles from Ao Chalong